-An optional LP Conversion Kit (p/n E4-SA-LPCK-1) is available to convert from Natural Gas (NG) to Propane (LP) gas.
-This kit includes the required orifices and an installation guide.
-This conversion must be completed by a certified installer or gas technician.
-The orifice for the burner is shown below.
-The NG orifices are marked 650, LP orifices are marked 220.
+An LP Conversion Kit is required to convert from Natural Gas (NG) to Propane (LP) gas.
+This kit includes the required orifices and an installation guide on how to complete the conversion.
+This conversion may only be completed by a certified installer or gas technician.
+The orifice for the burners is shown below.